Online Banking Navigation

 • Grouping features by customer intent, not internal systems.

-Card Sort & Tree Testing
+Step 3: Gut-check Card Sort & Tree Test

 Our general population test subjects were business owners.